 add_filter( 'relevanssi_hits_filter', 'rlv_price_filter' ); function rlv_price_filter( $hits ) { $min_price = isset( $_GET['min_price'] ) ? intval( $_GET['min_price'] ) : 0; $max_price = isset( $_GET['max_price'] ) ? intval( $_GET['max_price'] ) : 0; if ( ! $min_price || ! $max_price ) { return $hits; } $filtered_products = array(); foreach( $hits[0] as $hit ) { if ( 'product' !== $hit->post_type ) { continue; } $product = wc_get_product( $hit->ID ); $price = $product->get_price(); if ( $price >= $min_price && $price <= $max_price ) { $filtered_products[] = $hit; } } $hits[0] = $filtered_products; return $hits; }

-The WooCommerce filtering widgets generally work fine with Relevanssi, as long as you’re not searching anything that the default WP search can’t search.
-The WooCommerce filters get their information (prices for the products in the price filter, the categories and so on) by doing their own searches.
-They don’t use the Relevanssi information.
-The WooCommerce filters only look at posts where the search term is found in the title, content or excerpt.
-If the post is found by a category match, for example, the filters don’t see that.
+The WooCommerce filtering widgets generally work fine with Relevanssi, as long as you’re not searching for anything that the default WP search can’t find.
+The WooCommerce filters don’t use Relevanssi to get information (prices, categories, and so on).
+The WooCommerce filters only look at posts where the search term is in the title, content or excerpt.
+For example, if Relevanssi finds the post by a category match, the filters don’t see that.